What Is Trauma, and How Does Trauma Therapy Work?

 It is important, however, to first note that as the therapeutic journey for each individual is different, what type of therapy works best for the individual can also differ greatly from person to person depending on the issues they face and their responses to the trauma.

-In practice, Therapists generally use a combination of different approaches to provide the most effective treatment on the basis of the individual client’s needs.
+In practice, Therapists generally use a combination of different approaches to provide the most effective trauma therapy on the basis of the individual client’s needs.

 Cognitive Behavioural Therapy (CBT)